reckedpr/esp-ticker/README.md

-# ESP32 CYD Ticker 📈
+# ESP32 CYD Ticker Display 📈
 An ESP-32 based stock ticker display, inspired by [TickrMeter](https://tickrmeter.com/).
 Since I had one spare I decided to use the [CYD ESP-32 board](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display).
 However in the future I may switch to an e-Ink display instead.
 Currently uses the `finnhub.io` market api since its free plan allows for 60 api calls per minute.
 There is still ***A LOT*** of polishing and features that need to be added.
 However it is functional *despite the unoptimised prototype code.*

 ## ⚠ Important